Analysis of contagion maps on a class of networks that are spatially embedded in a torus: Introduction

-The motivation for our choice of network model is fourfold: (1) one can view it as a two-dimensional (2D) analog of the noisy ring lattice that was studied in \cite{Taylor2015}; (2) the Kleinberg small-world model includes a nontrivial and adjustable spatial scaling in its probability distribution for constructing non-geometric edges; (3) the flat torus has locally Euclidean geometry and is entirely homogeneous (the local geometry at one point is the same as that at any other); and (4) the embedding of the network in the torus entails nontrivial topological features to take into account when comparing the topological structure of a contagion map to that of the underlying space.
+The motivation for our choice of network model is fourfold: (1) one can view it as a two-dimensional (2D) analogue of the noisy ring lattice that was studied in \cite{Taylor2015}; (2) the Kleinberg small-world model includes a nontrivial and adjustable spatial scaling in its probability distribution for constructing nongeometric edges; (3) the flat torus has locally Euclidean geometry and is entirely homogeneous (the local geometry at one point is the same as that at any other); and (4) the embedding of the network in the torus entails nontrivial topological features to take into account when comparing the topological structure of a contagion map to that of the underlying space.
 In our analysis, we find for a certain region of the parameter space that the structure of the contagion map resembles that of a torus in terms of topology, geometry and dimensionality.
 Further, this region corresponds to scenarios in which we can predict analytically that the contagion spreads predominantly via WFP, rather than via ANC.
 This consolidates the approach of \cite{Taylor2015} both as a way of determining spreading behavior of contagions on noisy geometric networks, and as a manifold-learning technique that is robust to noise.

 Our paper proceeds as follows.
-In Sections~\ref{our_net} and \ref{contagion}, we define the network model and contagion model that we study, and we give some background on noisy geometric networks and contagions on networks in general.
-In Section~\ref{methods}, we describe the employed methodology.
-We present our numerical results in Section~\ref{results}, and perform a bifurcation analysis in Section~\ref{bifurcation}.
-In Section~\ref{discussion}, we discuss our findings.
-We give background mathematical details on persistent homology in our Supplementary material.
+In sections~\ref{our_net} and \ref{contagion}, we define the network model and contagion model that we study, and we give some background on noisy geometric networks and contagions on networks in general.
+In section~\ref{methods}, we describe the employed methodology.
+We present a series of numerical experiments in section~\ref{results}, and we perform a bifurcation analysis in section~\ref{bifurcation}.
+In section~\ref{discussion}, we discuss our findings.
+We give background mathematical details on persistent homology in our supplementary material.